Rishthegreat/Notes/School/APUSH.md

 - After revolutionary war, republican motherhood was more common.
 After WW1 and WW2 it is more different
 - Neutrality Acts
 	- After the rise of totalitarian governments elsewhere, congress added neutrality acts
+		- No trade with nations at war, etc
+	- Was seen as a failure
+	- FDR did not like them, but since the public supported them he said he liked them
 - Supreme court cases to know
 	- Marbury v Madison 1803 judicial review
 	- Marshall court, expansion of power